-- □Information for that month.
+☐ Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - □Totals for the year since January 1.
-This is called "year-to-date" information.
-It shows you the total drug costs and total payments for your drugs since the year began. - Drug price information.
-This information will display cumulative percentage increases for each prescription claim.

-Available lower cost alternative prescriptions.
-This will include information about other drugs with lower cost-sharing for each prescription claim that may be available.

-Section 11.2 Help us keep our information about your drug payments up to date

-To keep track of your drug costs and the payments you make for drugs, we use records we get from pharmacies.
-Here is how you can help us keep your information correct and up to date:

-- □Show your UnitedHealthcare member ID card when you get a prescription filled.
-To make sure we know about the prescriptions you are filling and what you are paying, show your UnitedHealthcare member ID card every time you get a prescription filled. - □ Make sure we have the information we need.
-There are times you may pay for prescription drugs when we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, you may give us copies of receipts for drugs that you have purchased.
-(If you are billed for a covered drug, you can ask our plan to pay our share of the cost for the drug.
-For instructions on how to do this, go to Chapter 7, Section 2 of this booklet.)
-Here are some types of situations when you may want to give us copies of your drug receipts to be sure we have a complete record of what you have spent for your drugs: - □ When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - □ When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - □ Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - □ Send us information about the payments others have made for you.
-Payments made by certain other individuals and organizations also count toward your out-of-pocket costs and help qualify you for catastrophic coverage.
-For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
-You should keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
-When you receive a Part D Explanation of Benefits (a Part D EOB) in the mail, please look it over to be sure the information is complete and correct.
+It shows the ne total drug costs, what the plan paid, and what you and others on your behalf paid. ☐Totals for the year since January 1.
+This is called total drug costs and total payments for your drug , cost alternative prescriptions.
+This will include information about other drugs sharing for each prescription claim that may be available.
+Section 11.2 Help us keep our information about your drug payments up to date - our drug costs and the payments you make for drugs, we use records we get Here is how you can help us keep your information correct and up to date: we know about edHealthcare member ID card when you get a prescription filled.
+To make sure the prescriptions you are filling and what you are paying, show your member ID card every time you get a prescription filled. drugs when we pocket costs.
+T receipts for dru our plan to pay Chapter 7, Sec have the information we need.
+There are times you may pay for prescription will not automatically get the information we need to keep track of your out-of-to help us keep track of your out-of-pocket costs, you may give us copies of gs that you have purchased.
+(If you are billed for a covered drug, you can ask our share of the cost for the drug.
+For instructions on how to do this, go to tion 2 of this booklet.)
+Here are some types of situations when you may want to of your drug receipts to be sure we have a complete record of what you have drugs: urchase a covered drug at a network pharmacy at a special price or using a d that is not part of our plan's benefit. □ When you m assistance p ade a copayment for drugs that are provided under a drug manufacturer patient rogram. n have purchased covered drugs at out-of-network pharmacies or other times you be full price for a covered drug under special circumstances. other individual you for catastro program (ADAF ation about the payments others have made for you.
+Payments made by certain is and organizations also count toward your out-of-pocket costs and help qualify ophic coverage.
+For example, payments made by an AIDS drug assistance P), the Indian Health Service, and most charities count toward your out-of-pocket ald keep a record of these payments and send them to us so we can track your en report we send you.
+When you receive a Part D Explanation of Benefits (a the mail, please look it over to be sure the information is complete and correct.
+If you think someth ing is missing from the report, or you have any questions, please call us at reports.
+They are an important record of your drug expenses.